hukkum/quant-r/_book/00-preface.md

 *Italic*

-:Indicates new terms, packages name, URLs, email addresses, filenames, and file extensions.
+:Indicates new terms, URLs, email addresses, filenames, and file extensions., some key highlights.

 > **Tip**
 >
 > This icon signifies a tip, suggestion, or general note.

-> **Caution**
->
-> This icon indicates a warning or caution.

 Finally, here is the R version I am currently using: